 Boerboels should spend hours outdoors every day so they get the exercise and mental stimulation they require.
 A large, enclosed yard is a good place to play and train your Boerboel.
 Ensure the yard is secure because Boerboels may try to escape, which puts them and others in danger.

 A healthy, adult Boerboel requires between one and two hours of physical activity and training each day.
 They are excellent at most dog sports and agility training.
 Boerboels respond best to firm, confident trainers who treat them respectfully.

 Boerboels have the stamina for play sessions and walks that last between 30 minutes and an hour.
 This breed does best when exercise and training are broken up through the day, with time for resting in between.

 - Running Miles: Healthy, adult Boerboels can run with you for about a mile.
 With their bulky frames, they are not exceptional distance runners.

 - Hiking Miles: Bred with the stamina to cover vast expanses of farmland, Boerboels can easily manage a half-day hike with you.
-Be sure your Boerboel is leash trained and follows commands without fail before hitting the trail.
+Be sure your Boerboel is leash trained (and on a quality leash) and follows commands without fail before hitting the trail.

 Boerboels require high-quality dog food designed for large breed dogs.
 The amount of food Boerboels should eat varies widely based on their size, activity level, and age.
 Talk to your veterinarian about the optimal diet and quantity of food for your Boerboel.
 Their daily food requirements should be split into two or three meals.